No hay que llorar; el tiempo pasará, tú verás.

 Learning about the history of the dances we dance today, learning about their rhythms and roots, put me in a place of appreciation for my own roots, connecting me back to the faith and values my mom instilled in us.
 And besides that, it was just fun to feel what dancing ‘On 2 and half’ felt like!
 I remember moments when I actually was genuinely smiling and enjoying myself during the workshop.
 I felt like I had a bit more grounding than the lost feeling I had when I first arrived.

-I could have easily gone home to change and have a nap after the films, and the social dancing the night before, and all the workshops throughout the day.
+I could have easily gone home after.
 I was really exhausted.
 But again, something kept me at the hotel where the performances were going to begin.
 And it wasn’t until the very last performance that Saturday night that I realized that everything that weekend was leading me to that particular show- Verás composed and performed by La Época.

 I shouldn’t have been surprised that the show was by the same artist who had caught my attention with his films and unique workshops earlier- Josué Joseph.
 I knew nothing about this individual before that weekend.
 I just kept seeing posters of him with the name “La Época” across the top- advertisements of him being one of the main features of the congress.
 And in the end, I felt like his art, and that song in particular, was my reason for being there.
 And how refreshing to see that even in person, Josué was just as genuine and open as he was in his music.
 Not caught up in fame or the limelight, he and his parents took extra time to let me know how much my response to the show meant to them.
 And he even signed one of his DVD’s in memory of my mom for me.